 Support services may also collude in falsifying driving records.
 For example, fueling stations may fail to print the time of a gas purchase on a receipt.

-An experienced truck accident attorney like Jacoby & Meyers can determine when driver logs have been falsified and other common scams that cover for drivers who may be fatigued because they are driving too many hours.
+An experienced accident attorney like Jacoby & Meyers can determine when driver logs have been falsified and other common scams that cover for drivers who may be fatigued because they are driving too many hours.

 Company policies documented but not followed.
 Companies sometimes ignore issues like substance abuse or speeding, even though the company rules say that those behaviors are grounds for termination.
 The right attorneys can identify flaws in company policies and procedures, and will also independently verify the driver’s driving record.